[Holodeck:

 KIM: Yes, ma'am.

-JANEWAY: I just want you to know you've been one of the bright spots
+JANEWAY: I just want you to know you've been one of the bright spots of

-of this whole mission.
+this whole mission.
 You've exceeded any expectations I might have had

 of you.

-there.
 I think that's the conduit leading to the Bridge.

 JANEWAY: Good work.
 Maybe now we'll get some answers.